Home

 Hello Rebecca,

 Thank you for your question.
 Shabbat is a holy day of rest and full of joy because of creation.
 A Jewish wedding is joyful as well.
 It is customary to not combine two joyous occasions together.
-So, it is advisable to have your wedding ceremony when Shabbat ends after sundown.
+If a Saturday is your choice, have your ceremony begin closer to when Shabbat concludes.
+In the warmer months when Shabbat ends much later, after 6:00 pm is best, as a guide. (i.e. reform Judaism)

 All my best, Rabbi Andrea